 In aggressive and metastatic breast cancer, genomic aberrations quickly evolve and metastasize, resulting in extreme spatial and temporal heterogeneity, which makes the cancer extremely difficult to treat.
 As a result, multiple biopsies over different locations and at different time points need to be collected and sequenced to monitor the oncogenic processes within individual patients.

-In addition, the proposed project solves many data science challenges in this data-rich, computation-intensive “Big Data” problem, such as handling noisy data, scaling and speeding up, inference under uncertainty, and incremental analysis.
-The proposed approach will greatly facilitate the transformation of terabytes of DNA sequences.
+In addition, the proposed project would solve many data science challenges in this data-rich, computation-intensive “Big Data” problem, such as handling noisy data, scaling and speeding up, inference under uncertainty, and incremental analysis.
+The proposed approach would greatly facilitate the transformation of terabytes of DNA sequences.